ErpNetDocs/tech/modules/crm/clientcenter/how-to/apply-platform-settings.md

 Client Center settings must be configured in a **key-value pair JSON format**.

+### Prerequisites

-To do that navigate to your website's main environment and access the Client Center's details using the circular info button.
-By clicking the **Open** button on the side tab you enter the website's settings.
-Enable editing for all website-related fields by clicking the **Edit** button in the top-left corner.
+You need to navigate to your website's main environment, access the Client Center's details, and enter the website's settings.

+Editing mode must be active for all website-related fields.

 If the **Settings** field is not in view, use the **Show/hide field** button to toggle its visibility.

+### Step-by-step process

-1. Inside the **Settings** field, you need to input the following:
+1. Inside the **Settings** field, input the following:

 {<br>
     		"NewOrderDocumentType": "DocumentType.Id",<br>